-- 1. Only persons employed by the Waldo Community Action Partners Early Childhood Program shall be issued a key(s) to the building where each is employed.
-With the exceptions of the Site Manager and Facilities Coordinator, keys will be issued for one entrance only unless other arrangements are made with the Program Director or the Main Office. - i.
-In some cases, and with express permission from the Early Childhood Director or Executive Director, temporary keys may be issued. - 2.
-Keys will be signed in and out by the Office Clerk. - 3.
+- 1. Only persons employed by the Waldo Community Action Partners Early Childhood Program shall be issued a key(s) to the building where each is employed. - i.
+With the exceptions of the Site Supervisors and Facilities Coordinator, keys will be issued for one entrance only unless other arrangements are made with the Director or the Main Office. - ii.
+In some cases, and with express permission from the Early Childhood Director or President and CEO, temporary keys may be issued. - Keys for WCAP owned buildings will be signed in and out by the Operations Manager or designee.
+Keys and badges for collaborative classrooms will be signed out with the school districts. - 3.
 Security for each key will be the responsibility of the person to whom it was issued. - 4.
-Keys are not to be duplicated by anyone other than the Early Childhood Director or the Office Clerk (with permission from the Early Childhood Director). - 5.
+Keys are not to be duplicated by anyone other than the Early Childhood Director or the Operations Manager or designee. - 5.
 Keys are only to be used for work purposes during approved work hours.
 Staff with questions on use of keys during non-typical work hours should discuss with their supervisor.
-Additionally, classroom space and offices are only to be used for work purposes during work hours. - 6.
-Keys are not be loaned to anyone and should only remain in the custody of the person to whom they were assigned.
-If extra keys are needed, contact the Program Director or the Main Office.
+Additionally, classroom space and offices are only to be used for work purposes during work hours.

-- 7. At the time of summer shut down, (or other extended leave longer than three weeks), the Office Clerk will be responsible for collecting and accounting for all keys.
-Keys will be turned in to be locked up by the Office Clerk.
+- 6. Keys are not be loaned to anyone and should only remain in the custody of the person to whom they were assigned.
+If extra keys are needed, contact the Program Director or the Main Office. - 7.
+At the time of summer shut down, (or other extended leave longer than three weeks), the Operations Manager or designee will be responsible for collecting and accounting for all keys.
+Keys will be turned in to be locked up by the Operations Manager or designee.
 Please see also Equipment Policy. - 8.
 In the event of termination, leave longer than three weeks, or resignation, all keys will be returned as stated in the Equipment Policy.